Polyurethane may cause bubbles on the wood surface due to many different reasons.

 Using the blow torch method between coats is ideal if you want to prevent or fix water-based polyurethane bubbles from getting trapped between coats.

+Please do not use the torch on oil-based polyurethane, as it could easily catch fire.
 The sandpaper method is an excellent alternative in such cases and for those uncomfortable using a blow torch.

 Share the post "How to Fix Bubbles in Polyurethane Using a Torch?"